 Tengboche trekking information

 Tengboche has a panoramic view of the Himalayan mountains, including the well known peaks of Everest, Nuptse, Lhotse, Ama Dablam and more.
-You will find some guest houses and lodges here (like Tashi Delek Lodge) as well as some shops.
+You'll find some guest houses and lodges here (like Tashi Delek Lodge) as well as some shops.
 It is also possible to do a retrait here.
-If you don't want to stay the night here, you can stay in the village Pengboche, that is quite near.
+If you don't want to stay the night here, you can stay in the nearby village of Pengboche.

 From Namche Bazaar, which was a famous trading center between Tibet and Nepal, it is a 4-6 hours walk to Tengboche Monastery.